 Efforts should be made to avoid having unexpended program income remaining at the end date of the grant.
 Program income earned during the project period should be expended prior to requesting reimbursement against the grant.
 In the event a grantee has unexpended program income remaining at the end of the grant, it must be remitted to NSF by crediting costs otherwise chargeable against the grant.
-If it is not possible to record the credit via ACM\$, the excess program income must be remitted to NSF Proposal & Award

-Commented [NSF3]: This sentence is added for consistency with the definition of Program Income in 2 CFR §200.1 electronically or by check payable to the National Science Foundation.
+If it is not possible to record the credit via ACM\$, the excess program income must be remitted to NSF electronically or by check payable to the National Science Foundation.
 (See section D.2 above for further information.)